 Mandatory provident fund scheme set up and operated under the Mandatory Provident Fund Schemes Ordinance, Cap.
 485 (the "MPF Schemes Ordinance") is categorised as a defined contribution plan.
-Contributions to defined contribution plan are charged to profit or loss when the related services are recognised.
+Contributions to defined contribution plan are charged to the consolidated statement of profit or loss when the related services are recognised.